12 Examples of Business Ethics and Why They're Important

 Businesses have an obligation to conduct themselves professionally to best serve their customers and employees.
 Operating by a list of ethical standards helps businesses navigate challenges, provide exceptional service and retain quality employees.
-In this article, we explain what business ethics is with examples of common business ethics codes of conduct:
+In this article, we explain what business ethics are with examples of common professional codes of conduct.

-Business ethics are a set of moral guidelines that influence how a company serves its customers and treats its employees.
+Business ethics are a set of moral guidelines that influence how a company serves its customers and treats its employees and is often based upon the personal ethics of the company’s owner or manager.
 Every industry and individual business has its own ethical conduct that affects its organizational procedures and systems.

 Why is ethics in business important?